CloudDevOpsEMEA/aws-atc-ts-grafana/walkthrough.md

           architecture: x86_64
           block_device_mappings:
           - device_name: /dev/sda1
-            ebs:
+          ...

 ```

-This file, `aws_inventory.yml` is also stored as temporary build artifact in the output folder was used during development of this demo to pinpoint the correct host variables to be used in Ansible.
-Ansible will generate this file dynamically in its caching folder as well and use that one, so changing this one will not have any effect
+This file, `aws_inventory.yml` is also stored as temporary build artifact in the output folder.
+It was used during development of this demo to pinpoint the correct host variables to be used in Ansible.
+Ansible will generate this file dynamically in its caching folder and use that one, so changing this one will not have any effect

 ## Ansible part